drisso/mbkmeans/notes/MemoryProfiling.md

 In order for profmem() to work, R must have been built with memory profiling enabled.
 If not, profmem() will produce an error with an informative message.

 `profmem` takes as an argument an expression.
-Seems a lighter version of `lineprof`.
+Seems a lighter version of `lineprof`, except it uses `Rprofmem` and not `Rprof`, so unclear.
 It does not line up the results with the code (so presumably not require source the expression), but does give the calls that correspond to the memory usage.

 # proftools (Tierney)

+Tools for having easier interface with `Rprof`, including a lot of graphical displays.
+Seems more advanced version of `lineprof`.